Bacterial Vaginosis vs Yeast Infection

 Some of the most common symptoms of a yeast infection include:

-- Irregular discharge that is either thick and white or watery
+- Irregular discharge that is thick, white, and resembles cottage cheese

 - Redness in the vagina and vulva

 - Inflammation of the vagina and vulva

 - Itching in and around the vagina and vulva

 - A burning sensation during sex and urination

 - Vaginal rash

 An untreated yeast infection may lead to worsening symptoms which may include:

 - More intensive redness and swelling of the vagina and vulva